joelmccoy/homelab/README.md

 ```bash
 cd system & make bootstrap
 ```
+> [!NOTE]
-*Note: ArgoCD needs setup first so all other apps and tools can be deployed*
+> ArgoCD needs setup first so all other apps and tools can be deployed

 ## :heavy_check_mark: TODO